-- Set a consistent sleep routine, reduce outside noise and sleep in a well-darkened room or wear an eye mask.
+- Set a consistent sleep routine, reduce outside noise, sleep in a well-darkened room, or wear an eye mask.

-You may want to take reference of Lifehack’s CEO Leon, who has a consistent night routine to keep him sleep well and wake up energetic.
+You may want to take reference of Lifehack’s CEO Leon, who has a consistent night routine to keep him sleeping well and waking up energetic.

 Find one or two things (three max) that you feel will work for YOU to get you on a roll.
 Start with a quick win and work your way up from there.

 I don’t recommend choosing eight things and then giving up – or beating yourself up because you couldn’t make it work.
-If you put too much on your plate, you won’t do anything.
-Eventually, you’ll want to have at least one activity from each of the four categories, but you can start small and work your way up.
+You won’t do anything if you put too much on your plate.
+Eventually, you’ll want to have at least one activity from each category, but you can start small and work your way up.

 Once you’ve settled on a few concepts that you think will work for you, try them for a few days before you decide if it does/doesn’t work.
 Like with any habit, you need at least 21 days to create something that sticks.

 Put something in place that reminds you of your morning routine.
-Here are 24 habit tracking apps you could try.
+Here are 22 habit-tracking apps you could try.

-Find ways to integrate your morning routine into what you’re already doing, rather than adding more on your ‘to-do’ list.
-You can also double up, finding activities that covering a couple multiple ‘systems’ of your body.
+Find ways to integrate your morning routine into what you’re already doing rather than adding more to your to-do list.
+You can also double up, finding activities that cover a couple of multiple ‘systems’ of your body.

 You now have some great options about what to do.
 But having a great morning routine that energizes you is also as much about what not to do in the morning!

 Think about what doesn’t work for you.
-Are there things that happen or you do that get you started off on the wrong foot?
-That pull you off-track or out of stride?
+Are there things that happen or you do that get you started on the wrong foot?
+Does that pull you off-track or out of stride?

-You’ve had a look at the menu, now it’s time to decide what you’re going to have.
+You’ve had a look at the menu; now it’s time to decide what you will have.
 It’s time to create your ultimate morning routine.

-Remember, like with anything in life, there’s no one-size-fits all approach.
+Remember: Like with anything in life, there is no one-size-fits-all approach.
 If you’re:

 - Someone who thrives from positive energy, make sure whatever you do first gives you that burst of positivity.

-- Someone who needs to have a plan, then try the three Post-it strategy or create your plan for the day.
+- Someone who needs a plan, try the three Post-it strategy or create your plan for the day.

-- Someone who needs to physically exert yourself, go for that morning run or hike.
+- Someone who needs to physically exert themselves, go for that morning run or hike.